 - Allergic (pollen allergy, food allergy, flea allergy)

 - Immune-mediated (pemphigus, lupus)

 - Staph hypersensitivity (allergy to pet’s own bacteria)

 - Neoplasia (cancer)

 The prognosis for most superficial pyodermas is good.
 The deep pyodermas are much more difficult to cure/control.
 The information gained from the laboratory tests will give us a more precise diagnosis and prognosis.
 Occasionally, after all of the causes have been eliminated, the pyoderma returns.
 In these cases, immune-stimulating drugs will be tried.

-The tests for diagnosing a pyoderma vary and depend on the severity and duration of the problem, previous response to treatment and initial clinical impression.
+The tests for diagnosing pyoderma vary and depend on the severity and duration of the problem, previous response to treatment and initial clinical impression.

 The tests may include:

 Treatment of pyoderma also can be quite variable.
 Correction or control of the underlying cause is one of our goals.
-All patients with a pyoderma diagnosis will need to be on antibiotics for a MINIMUM of 21 days.
+All patients with a pyoderma diagnosis will need to be on antibiotics for a minimum of 21 days.
 Topical therapy is often indicated in the form of special shampoos.